fajari/Indonesia-Eartquake-Alert/README.md

 - bmkg.go.id (Indonesia Meteorological, Climatological, and Geophysical Agency)
 - usgs.gov (United States Geological Survey)

+This package will use BeautifulSoup4 and Requests to produce output in JSON and it ready to use in mobile application

 # Requirements
 This package needs:
 - Python